This article is part of a series of Arctic ice updates contributed by Ice911.org.

 About the Author

-Charlie Heck is a multimedia news editor and radio producer.
-She was co-host of the National Science Foundation’s Science 360 Super Science Show and writes on other various STEM subjects and Ice911-related news.
+Charlie Heck is a multimedia news editor and radio producer, and was co-host of the National Science Foundation’s Science 360 Super Science Show.
+She writes on other various STEM subjects and Ice911-related news.